mcavallo-git/Coding/regex/Regex-Basics.md

 * That's it, you're a pro.
 Nah the rest is so detailed I figured leave them in their exact categories.
 Keep reading for more.

 ***
 ### Shorthand Character Classes
+###### See GNU.org's document on <a href="https://www.gnu.org/software/grep/manual/html_node/The-Backslash-Character-and-Special-Expressions.html">3.3 The Backslash Characters and Special Expressions</a>

 * ```\d```  matches one "digit" character  -  shorthand for ```[0-9]```
 * ```\D```  matches one non "digit" character  -  shorthand for ```^\d```